-4. Obtain Information/Report Misconduct.
+5. Obtain Information/Report Misconduct.

-You are encouraged to report incidents of sexual assault to ATU's Title IX Coordinator or other designated University individuals or offices as outlined in the Sexual Misconduct Policy and Procedures (even if you have filed a report directly with law enforcement).
-Further information about how to report sexual assault is provided in the Sexual Misconduct Policy and Procedures.
+You are encouraged to report incidents of sexual assault to ATU's Title IX Coordinator or other designated University individuals or offices as outlined in the Equal Opportunity, Harassment (Sexual Misconduct), and Nondiscrimination Policy and Procedures (even if you have filed a report directly with law enforcement).
+Further information about how to report sexual assault is provided in the Equal Opportunity, Harassment (Sexual Misconduct), and Nondiscrimination Policy and Procedures.
 ATU staff in the Title IX Office can help you access resources and can provide you with support and information, including information on the ATU's procedures for investigating and addressing instances of sexual assault.

+IMPORTANT CONTACT INFORMATION

+ATU Resources

+Title IX Office

+Russellville

-IMPORTANT CONTACT INFORMATION ATU Resources Title IX Office Russellville Amy Pennington, AVP/Dean of Students and Title IX Coordinator 479-968-0407 apennington@atu.edu Doc Bryan Student Services Center, Suite 233 Russellville, AR 72801
+Amy Pennington, AVP/Dean of Students and Title IX Coordinator 479-968-0407 apennington@atu.edu Doc Bryan Student Services Center, Suite 233 Russellville, AR 72801 sgalbo2@atu.edu

 Stacy Galbo, Deputy Title IX Coordinator for Educational Outreach and Training/Title IX Investigator 479-964-0583 ext.
+4714

-4714 sgalbo2@atu.edu Doc Bryan Student Services Center, Suite 233 Russellville, AR 72801
+Doc Bryan Student Services Center, Suite 233 Russellville, AR 72801